raygj/consul-content/docker/readme.md

 JSON linter: https://jsonlint.com

-- create a local directory for Consul configuration files; this dir will ultimately be copied to the container via the Docker file
+1. create a local directory for Consul configuration files; this dir will ultimately be copied to the container via the Docker file

 `mkdir ~/docker/node-docker-microservice/consul`

+2. create Consul Dockerfile

 - write Dockerfile for Consul Agent container that includes `ADD` argument to copy all files from the source dir to the container